jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-I-12.md

-square ¹⁴⁴⁴⁄₁₂₁; and by reducing 12 to this denominator, we obtain ¹⁴⁵²⁄₁₂₁ which shows that 3⁵⁄₁₁ is still less than the root of 12, namely by ⁸⁄₁₂₁; let us therefore substitute for ⁵⁄₁₁ the fraction
+square ¹⁴⁴⁴⁄₁₂₁; and by reducing 12 to this denominator, we obtain ¹⁴⁵²⁄₁₂₁ which shows that 3⁵⁄₁₁ is still less than the root of 12, namely by ⁸⁄₁₂₁; let us therefore substitute for ⁵⁄₁₁ the fraction ⁶⁄₁₃, which is a little greater, and see what will be the result of the comparison of the square of 3⁶⁄₁₃, with the proposed number 12.

-,^j-, which is a little greater, and see what will be the result of the comparison of the square of 3-;^, with the proposed number 12, Here the square of 3^%- is —q-' ; and 12 reduced to the same denominator is VeV ' ^^ ^^^^ ^-rr *^ ^^^^^ ^^'^ small, though only by -pig-, whilst 'i-^-^- has been found too great.
+Here the square of 3⁶⁄₁₃ is ²⁰²⁵⁄₁₆₉; and 12 reduced to the same denominator is ²⁰²⁸⁄₁₆₉; so that 3⁶⁄₁₃ is still too small, though only by ³⁄₁₆₉, whilst 3⁷⁄₁₅ has been found too great.

-127. It is evident, therefore, that whatever fraction is joined to 3, the square of that sum m.ust always contain a fraction, and can never be exactly equal to the integer 12.
+**127.** It is evident, therefore, that whatever fraction is joined to 3, the square of that sum must always contain a fraction, and can never be exactly equal to the integer 12.
-Thus, although we know that the square root of 12 is greater than 3/y, and less than 3^, yet Ave are unable to assign an intermediate fraction between these two, which, at the same time, if added to 3, would express exactly the square root of 12 ; but notwithstanding this, we are not to assert that the square root of 12 is absolutely and in itself indeterminate : it only follows from what has been said, that this root, though it necessarily has a determinate magnitude, cannot be expressed by fractions.
+Thus, although we know that the square root of 12 is greater than 3⁶⁄₁₃, and less than 3⁷⁄₁₅, yet we are unable to assign an intermediate fraction between these two, which, at the same time, if added to 3, would express exactly the square root of 12; but notwithstanding this, we are not to assert that the square root of 12 is absolutely and in itself indeterminate: it only follows from what has been said, that this root, though it necessarily has a determinate magnitude, cannot be expressed by fractions.

-128. There is therefore a sort of numbers, which cannot be assigned by fractions, but which are nevertheless determinate quantities; as, for instance, the square root of 12: and we call this new species of numbers, irrational numbers.
-They occur whenever we endeavour to find the square root of a number which is not a square ; thus, 2 not being a perfect sqviare, the square root of 2, or the number which, multiplied by itself, would produce 2, is an irrational quantity.
-These numbers are also called surd quantities, or incommensurahles.
+**128.** There is therefore a sort of numbers, which cannot be assigned by fractions, but which are nevertheless determinate quantities; as, for instance, the square root of 12: and we call this new species of numbers, **irrational numbers**.
+They occur whenever we endeavour to find the square root of a number which is not a square; thus, 2 not being a perfect square, the square root of 2, or the number which, multiplied by itself, would produce 2, is an irrational quantity.
+These numbers are also called surd quantities, or incommensurables.

-129. These irrational quantities, though they cannot be expressed ])y fractions, are nevertheless magnitudes of which we may form an accurate idea; since, however concealed
+**129.** These irrational quantities, though they cannot be expressed by fractions, are nevertheless magnitudes of which we may form an accurate idea; since, however concealed the square root of 12, for example, may appear, we are not ignorant that it must be a number, which, when multiplied by itself, would exactly produce 12; and this property is sufficient to give us an idea of the number, because it is in our power to approximate towards its value continually.

+**130.** As we are therefore sufficiently acquainted with the nature of irrational numbers, under our present consideration, a particular sign has been agreed on to express the square roots of all numbers that are not perfect squares;
+which sign is written thus √, and is read *square root*.
+Thus, √12 represents the square root of 12, or the number which, multiplied by itself, produces 12; and √2 represents the square root of 2; √3 the square root of 3; √⅔ that of ⅔; and, in general, $$\surd a$$ represents the square root of the number $$a$$.
+Whenever, therefore, we would express the square root of a number, which is not a square, we need only make use of the mark √ by placing it before the number.

+**131.** The explanation which we have given of irrational numbers will readily enable us to apply to them the known methods of calculation.
+For knowing that the square root of 2, multiplied by itself, must produce 2; we know also, that the multiplication of √2 by √2 must necessarily produce 2;
+that, in the same manner, the multiplication of
+√3 by √3 must give 3; that √5 by √5 makes 5; that √⅔
+by √⅔ makes ⅔; and, in general, that $$\surd a$$ multiplied by $$\surd a$$ produces $$a$$.

+**132.** But when it is required to multiply $$\surd a$$ by $$\surd b$$, the product is $$\sqrt{ab}$$; for we have already shown, that if a square has two or more factors, its root must be composed of the roots of those factors; we therefore find the square root of the product $$ab$$, which is $$\sqrt{ab}$$, by multiplying the square root of $$a$$, or $$\surd a$$, by the square root of $$b$$, or $$\surd b$$; etc.
+It is evident from this, that if $$b$$ were equal to $$a$$, we should have $$\sqrt{aa}$$ for the product of $$\surd a$$ by $$\surd b$$.
+But $$\sqrt{aa}$$ is evidently $$a$$, since $$aa$$ is the square of $$a$$.

+**133.** In division, if it were required, for example, to divide $$\surd a$$, by $$\surd b$$, we obtain $$\surd \frac{a}{b}$$;
+and, in this instance,
+the irrationality may vanish in the quotient.
+Thus, having to divide √18 by √8, the quotient is √¹⁸⁄₈, which is reduced to √⁹⁄₄, and consequently to ³⁄₂, because ⁹⁄₄ is the square of ³⁄₂.

+**134.** When the number before which we have placed the radical sign √ is itself a square, its root is expressed in the usual way; thus, √4 is the same as 2; √9 is the same as 3; √36 the same as 6; and √12¼, the same as ⁷⁄₂, or 3½.
+In these instances, the irrationality is only apparent, and vanishes of course.

+**135.** It is easy also to multiply irrational numbers by ordinary numbers;
+thus, for example, 2 multiplied by √5 makes 2√5; and 3 times √2 makes 3√2.
+In the second
+example, however, as 3 is equal to √9, we may also express 3 times √2 by √9 multiplied by √2, or by √18; also $$2\surd a$$
+is the same as $$\sqrt{4a}$$, and $$3 \surd a$$ the same as $$\sqrt{9a}$$;
+and, in general, $$b\surd a$$ has the same value as the square root of $$bba$$, or $$\sqrt{bba}$$: whence we infer reciprocally, that when the number which is preceded by the radical sign contains a square, we may take the root of that square, and put it before the sign, as we should do in writing $$b \surd a$$ instead of $$\sqrt{bba}$$.
+After this, the following reductions will be easily understood: and so on

+**136.** Division is founded on the same principles; as

+**137.** There is nothing in particular to be observed in addition and subtraction, because we only connect the numbers by the signs + and -: for example, √2 added to √3 is written √2 + √3; and √3 subtracted from √5 is written
+√5 - √3.

+**138.** Wo may observe lastly, that in order to distinguish the irrational numbers, we call all other numbers, both integral and fractional, **rational numbers**; so that, whenever we speak of rational numbers, we understand integers, or, fractions.

 #### References